 Children will enjoy watching a glass master sculpt a beautiful vase at his furnace.
 While adults will love exploring the history of glassmaking at the Glass Museum.

-6. Play match against the colorful houses of Burano
+6. See all the colorful houses of Burano

 Burano is a pretty little island in the Venetian lagoon filled with bright and colorful houses.
 These are fishermen cottages that have been painted with bright colors to prevent their owners from getting lost in the thick fog of the lagoon.